 If you have unsecured debts, these are likely to be expensive.
 If you have a balance on a credit card and can’t pay it off, switch to a balance transfer card with a 0% introductory period that will reduce your interest payments – and help you repay the debt quicker.

 Are you making these costly credit card errors?

 5. Get debt help if you need it in the new year

 If you feel your finances are beyond simple budget and cost-cutting measures because of hefty debt repayments there are plenty of options.

-You can get free advice from a debt charity such as National Debtline (nationaldebtline.org) or Stepchange (stepchange.org) who offer support and help with setting up a solution plan.
+You can get free advice from a debt charity such as National Debtline, or StepChange, who offer support and help with setting up a solution plan.

-This might be a debt management plan or you might even be eligible or debt relief order which writes off debt if you owe under £15,000.
+This might be a debt management plan or you might even be eligible for a debt relief order which writes off debt if you owe under £20,000.